 There are numerous variations of message map frameworks out there, some very basic and some quite elaborate and complex.
 For the purpose of this introductory blog, I will cover the basic, core elements of a message map, applying them to a massively-popular fictitious company called Wendy's Widgets (WW).

 WW is about to launch a major software upgrade.
 They have determined the launch date and key marketing activities, leading with an industry trade show.
 To prepare for these activities, product management, sales, and marketing meet to create a message map.

 - Identify key audience segments.
 Because the launch coincides with an industry trade show, there are several distinct groups of people that the WW staff will be targeting, including media, investors, existing customers, and potential customers.
 For a deeper dive, you can break these segment groups down further into audience persona profiles.

 - Discuss high-level goals for the audience segment.
 What do we want from the audience?
-Product sales?
-Media coverage?
-Word-of-mouth references?
-What are potential roadblocks in the path to achieving these goals?
+Options include:

 Snapshot of a Message Map Summary

 Once the group has vetted their WW software upgrade message map, they may choose to test their messages with a limited group of their target audiences and with their sales force, which is often leads to some messaging iteration.
 The completed message map will be leveraged across multiple marketing activities, such as PR, email marketing, advertising, and presentations.
 It will also be distributed to sales to gain full alignment behind messages.